interledger-deprecated/ilp-plugin-virtual/README.md

 of this payment channel.
 This function will not be called until after the plugin is connected.
 The prefix must be deterministic, as the connector requires plugin prefixes to be preconfigured.

+The framework code will automatically create a deep clone of the return value before returning to the plugin user.

 #### Parameters